mpozud00/demultiplexing/docs/usage.md

 The output directory where the results will be saved.

-### `--email`

-Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits.
-If set in your user config file (`~/.nextflow/config`) then you don't need to specify this on the command line for every run.

-### `--email_on_fail`
-This works exactly as with `--email`, except emails are only sent if the workflow is not successful.

 ### `-name`

 Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.